 Petitioner's claim is in the temporal category of motions alleging post-plea/presentencing Sixth Amendment violations.
 Petitioner's motion falls in a sub-category of these claims where the petitioner pleaded guilty without a plea agreement.
-The recorded meetings between Petitioner and Babbit took place from March 11 to May 6, 2016.
-Four of the recordings predate Petitioner's April 13, 2016 guilty plea.
-The other meeting took place after Petitioner entered his plea but before his January 12, 2017 sentencing.
+The recorded meetings between Petitioner and Calbi took place on March 23 and April 1, 2016 and predate Petitioner's April 20, 2016 plea.
 As noted above, however, the USAO did not have possession of and access to the video recordings until May 17, 2016, and it gave up possession when it disgorged the videos to the Court on August 9, 2016.
-Thus, any alleged Sixth Amendment violation could not have occurred until after Petitioner's plea but before he was sentenced.
+Thus, any alleged Sixth Amendment violation could not have occurred until after Petitioner's plea but before he was sentenced on December 22, 2016.